Code-Institute-Submissions/savasana_yoga/README.md

 The content in the link is different from the code I used, but this was used as a reference and a starting point to get the desired results.

+4. To help in creating the footer for the website, I referenced this article on css-tricks, which can be viewed [here](https://css-tricks.com/couple-takes-sticky-footer/)

+5. To help in implementing validators for the Product Model, I referenced Django's official documentation, which can be seen [here](https://docs.djangoproject.com/en/3.2/ref/validators/#maxvaluevalidator)

+6. To better understand how to use the values of the choice field in models, I credit this post on StackOverflow.
+You can view this [here](https://stackoverflow.com/questions/4320679/django-display-choice-value)

+7. To assist with the shopping cart product counter, I credit a post on StackOverflow.
+The StackOverflow post can be found [here](https://stackoverflow.com/questions/51304169/how-to-put-the-number-at-top-right-corner-of-cart-icon)

+8. To assist with the creation of the blog app, I credit the following article from Django Central.
+The article can be found [here](https://djangocentral.com/building-a-blog-application-with-django/)

 ## Acknowledgements